Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 Developer blames pandemic

-She and dozens of people who invested in 70 Phase 1 units of Pace's Mapleview Developments, known as Urban North Townhomes, between 2018 and 2020 were given the same two options by the Richmond Hill developer last week —they could walk away with their deposits or buy back in for $100,000 more.
+She and dozens of people who invested in 70 Phase 1 units of Pace's Mapleview Developments, known as Urban North Townhomes, between 2018 and 2020 were given the same two options by the Richmond Hill developer last week — walk away with their deposits or buy back in for an additional $100,000.

 The developer's about-face, however, doesn't affect buyers of townhouses on the same site, who bought more recently at a higher price.